Aristokitten/bigdatadventure/README.md

 This is the reason why - in the meantime - I have deployed several versions of my microservice.

 - **testing** to open my microservice from another local machine made me realize that I still had to take care of a lot of things, since the image couldn't be openend from another person without actually performing all the steps (build image, insert image name etc. etc...).
 Solution: either provide clear installation manual, or work with **Github Container Registry**.
 This is the way, I told myself.
-- Hence, I registered for Github Container Registry and, ultimately, succeeded in uploading my **image under packages** [here](https://github.com/Aristokitten?tab=packages), which is also part / linked in my [bigdatadventure repository](https://github.com/Aristokitten/bigdatadventure)
+- Hence, I registered for Github Container Registry and, ultimately, succeeded in uploading my **image under packages** [here](https://github.com/Aristokitten?tab=packages), which is also part / linked in my [bigdatadventure repository](https://github.com/Aristokitten/bigdatadventure).
+- In this way, it is possible to **install my image with just one command**: `docker pull ghcr.io/aristokitten/aufgabe2cimage:latest`